7 Hacks For A Flawless Mani And Chip-Free Nails

 DO Stay Hydrated

 Just like your hands need moisture to keep from cracking, so does your body to keep your nails looking gorg, according to celebrity nail artist and Smith & Cult ambassador Sarah Bland.
 “When your body is hydrated everything is healthier, especially your nails, hair, and skin, and dehydrated nails will definitely peel faster,” she says.
 Another one of her pro tips?
 Eating omega-3-rich flax, since it’s “beneficial to your nails in terms of growing them out and keeping them strong.”

-Even though you may be tempted to get to work stripping your nails of that 2-week-old grow out to avoid paying the removal fee, just don’t.
+Even though you may be tempted to get to work stripping your nails of that 2-week-old grow-out to avoid paying the removal fee, just don’t.
 “Peeling off nail polish, gel, or enhancements will physically damage your nail bed and potentially cause permanent harm to your nails,” warns Bland.
-You know what’s worse than desperate looking digits?
-Dry flakey nails that refuse to grow due to your impatient ways.

 DON’T Skip the Base Coat

 Just as a top coat is crucial, as is the base coat.
-Bland likes Smith & Cult Basis of Everything Base Coat, $18, to ensure your nails are protected from the polish you’re using, which will inevitably make your mani last longer, too.
+Bland likes Smith & Cult Base Coat, $18, to ensure your nails are protected from the polish you’re using, which will inevitably make your mani last longer, too.

 DO Apply Three Strokes

 If you’re heavy-handed (literally) when it comes to painting, take a cue from celebrity manicurist Deborah Lippmann (who works with Gisele, Dakota Fanning, Karlie Kloss, and Lupita Nyong’o to name a few).
 “Only apply three strokes,” she explains.
 “One down the center and one on each side, and if you need more, you’re doing it wrong.”
 Too-thick polish can lead to clumps and messes, which are never cute.